SummaryDev/ethereum-sql/README.md

 # SQL for Ethereum

-This repo hosts tools to help analyze data of EVM compatible blockchains by databases Postgres, Amazon Redshift, DuckDb.
+This repo hosts tools to help analyze data of Ethereum and other EVM blockchains by databases Postgres, Amazon Redshift, DuckDb.

-- User defined SQL functions to parse ABI encoded data emitted by smart contracts.
+- User defined SQL functions to decode ABI encoded data emitted by smart contracts.
-- Utilities to parse ABI files to extract event metadata and create SQL scripts to decode onchain data.
+- Utilities to parse ABI files to extract event metadata and create SQL scripts to query contract logs.

 ## ABI functions